itslau2996/Mainbot/README.md

 # Theezakje
+An chatbot for Discord written in Discord.js.
+Project can be considered finished, and will be an archive.

-Please do not use this as a base for your code, this is my first Javascript project
+This was my first JS project, so don't use this as a base for your code